Art and Design Courses

 351 Graphic Design IV (Advanced Design in Visual Communication) (4 credits; Fall) Within this course, students utilize their skilled learned in the preceding semesters and develop more advanced projects in publication, packaging, and brand identity.
 Coursework revolves around presentations and problems designed to develop a design portfolio and prepare them for the real world.
 Six studio hours weekly and independent work.
 Prerequisite: FA 350 or permission of the adviser.

 361 Interior Design IV (Advanced) (4 credits; Fall) Continuation of FA 360.
 This course presents advanced problems in interior design with concentration on space planning as related to complex interior architectural problems.
 It focuses on the principles of lighting design and environmental concerns, as related to interiors.
-Course study is supplemented by guest critics.
+Guest critics supplement course study.
 Six studio hours weekly and independent work.
 Prerequisite: FA 360 or permission of the adviser.
 Seniors only.

 362 Advanced CAD for Interior Design (4 credits; Spring) Expanding upon a basic understanding of CAD, this course explores advanced computer aided design techniques for interior designers.
 The course is focused on three main areas of study: Photorealistic rendering, advanced 3D modeling, and animation.
 Issues involving design, visualization and presentation are investigated during each of these areas of study.
 Prerequisite: FA262